In my clinic, I’m seeing a growing number of cases of gestational diabetes.

 - Monitoring your blood glucose levels – this is essential.
 It gives a guide as to whether the changes you have made to your lifestyle are effective or whether further treatment is required.
 A diabetes nurse educator can teach you how and when to measure your blood glucose levels and discuss the recommended blood glucose levels to aim for.
 Your health care professional or diabetes educator can help you link in with the National Diabetes Services Scheme (NDSS) for cheaper blood glucose strips.
 Regular contact with your health care practitioner, diabetes educator, or doctor is recommended.

 - Take a good multivitamin, as well as some omega 3 oils, a probiotic and an insulin regulating formulation.
 This will help you to stay healthy, provide adequate nutrients to the baby, and help prevent gestational diabetes.
+Get one from a natural health practitioner so you can get quality, practitioner only brands which are more potent than supermarket or chemist brands.

 - Acupuncture is also great for the prevention on gestational diabetes.